 Methodology: How to Shop for a Memory Foam Pillow

 When you’re on the hunt for a new memory foam pillow, it’s important to pay close attention to internal fill, cooling properties, loft, and firmness.
-Below, I’ll break down the need-to-know info for each factor.
+Below, we’ll break down the need-to-know info for each factor.

 The first thing to consider about memory foam pillows is internal fill, which typically comes in three styles — shredded, blended, and solid.
 Each option offers its own distinct feel and level of support, so let’s look at them side by side.